KaichiSama/VRCScannerTool/README.md

 ### Step 3: Run the Tool

-After you've installed the required tools and downloaded the package, run the 'Run me as Admin.bat' file.
+After you've installed the required tools and downloaded the package, run the '<span style="color: purple;">Run me as Admin.bat</span>' file.
 This will start the VRC Scanner Tool.

 ### Step 4: Enjoy!